Leica CL versus Canon SL2

 Both the CL and the SL2 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The SL2 replaced the earlier Canon SL1, while the CL does not have a direct predecessor.

 So what is the bottom line?
-Is there a clear favorite between the Leica CL and the Leica CL?
+Is there a clear favorite between the Leica CL and the Canon SL2?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Leica CL (Typ 7323):